-PPHA 44340:
+PPHA 44340: Energy and Environmental Economics III

-ENERGY AND ENVIRONMENTAL ECONOMICS III

-Spring 2022: Tuesday 2 PM
+Spring 2025: Monday 3:00 pm

-Instructor: Professor Koichiro Ito

-Harris School, Office 2071
+Instructor: Professor Koichiro Ito Harris School, Office 2071 ito@uchicago.edu Office hours: After class and by appointment

-ito@uchicago.edu

-Office hours: By appointment

 1. Course Description: Optimal environmental regulation requires an analysis of the trade-offs between market and regulatory imperfections.
 Market allocations are inefficient in the presence of imperfections such as externalities, market power, and informational asymmetries.
 On the other hand, government intervention to mitigate these imperfections is not costless, and can even make market performance worse.